Lesson 2

 From RGB to sRGB

-• The most commonly used files for images (PNG, Jpeg, TIFF…) all use sRGB encoding
+• Standard image file formats (PNG, JPEG, TIFF…) all use sRGB encoding

 • If we want our program to produce easy-to-use images, we must therefore convert the result of the rendering equation from RGB to sRGB.